 You must in some circumstances produce your original firearms licence.
 More details will be provided at the time that you make a booking with us.

 If you do not provide us with your Personal Data in the above circumstances, we will be unable to provide our services to you.

 We collect Personal Data for the following main purposes:

-- For archiving and historical research purposes
+- For historical research purposes

 - To defend against legal claims (including prospective legal claims)

 - To detect and prevent fraud

 - To protect the security and safety of our property, our employees and visitors to the Estate